T. J. Robinson and his new 2024 Artisanal Vinegar Collection

 I and my Merry Band of Tasters recently returned from our annual pilgrimage along the European Vinegar Trail.
 Oh, what treasures we’ve brought back for you!

-Adventuring through Italy, Austria, Portugal, and Spain, we were on a mission to discover the best four selections among Europe’s most revered handcrafted artisanal vinegars.
-We narrowed down more than a hundred contenders and chose the best four—extraordinary master-made vinegars that will take your culinary creations to new heights of flavor and delight.
+Adventuring through Italy, Austria, and Germany, we were on a mission to discover the best four selections among Europe’s most revered handcrafted artisanal vinegars.
+For our all-new 2025 best-of-the-best collection, we narrowed down more than a hundred contenders and chose the top four—extraordinary master-made vinegars that will take your culinary creations to new heights of flavor and delight.

 Last year’s four selections proved to be a smash hit among home cooks.
-In fact, as soon as we released those rare vinegars, word spread on foodie social networks, and we were quickly sold out.
 I suspect the same will happen with this year’s selections because there’s just nothing like these amazing vinegars in US stores.
 And the supplies we secure are always limited.

 The short answer is age and deep, rich, complex flavors.